hscrocha/ParkingLotExampleJS/README.md

 ```

 To configure tests in your own repository you need to:
-- Install Jest as a module in your Node Express: `npm install jest` on the root folder of your application.
+- Install Jest as a module in your Node Express: `npm install --save-dev jest` on the root folder of your application.

 # React